-Project Server 2010 also provides the flexibility of creating custom workflows and templates mapping the organizational governance structure.
-For additional details refer to Microsoft Development Network (MSDN) for Project (http://msdn.microsoft.com/project).
+Project Server 2010 also provides the flexibility to create custom workflows and templates mapping the organizational governance structure.
+For additional details, refer to Microsoft Development Network for Project (http://msdn.microsoft.com/project).[AU: please introduce this list].
+The following list are some of the key components that allow an organization to align both process with functional elements in Project Server to setup both manual workflows or to automate those workflows.

-Phase: Phases represent a collection of stages grouped together to identify a common set of activities in the project lifecycle.
+Phase.
+Phases represent a collection of stages grouped together to identify a common set of activities in the project lifecycle.
 Examples of phases are project creation, project selection, and project management.
-The primary purpose of Demand Management phases is to provide a smoother user experience where users have the option of organizing stages into logical groups (e.g.: create, select, manage, plan, close).
+The primary purpose of demand management phases is to provide a smoother user experience where users have the option of organizing stages into logical groups (e.g., create, select, manage, plan, close).

-Stage: Stage represents one step within a project lifecycle.
+Stage.
+Stage represents one step within a project lifecycle.
 Stages at a user level appear as steps within a project.
-At each step, data must be entered, modified, reviewed, or processed (e.g.: propose idea, initial review).
+At each step, data must be entered, modified, reviewed, or processed (e.g., propose idea, initial review).

-At a technical level, each stage represents a step where data is entered, calculated, or artifacts are approved/rejected before the workflow can move to the next step.
+At a technical level, each stage represents a step where data is entered or calculated or artifacts are approved/rejected before the workflow can move to the next step.

-Let us understand each of these phases in detail:
+Let us understand each of these phases in detail.
+The box below helps breakout the key elements and goals that should happen in that stage. .[AU: is this an introduction to the box or to the text that follows?
+Please clarify]

 type="definition"